Postgraduate Diploma in Arts

 - the ability to analyse and evaluate academic literature in that area

-- the ability to synthesize information and communicate their findings in both oral and written form
+- the ability to synthesise information and communicate their findings in both oral and written form

 - self-directed learning and intellectual independence.

-Candidates must have qualified for a Bachelor of Arts or an equivalent degree and satisfied the prerequisites for the subject concerned.
+Applicants must have qualified for a Bachelor of Arts, or an equivalent degree, and satisfied the prerequisites for the subject concerned.
 Prerequisites vary between departments, but normally good grades in 300-level courses in that subject are required.